wix-incubator/react-native-crash-course/docs/App.Remx.md

 }
 ```

 Now, we will use the `addPost` action to save new posts.
+We will:

-* We will add a `TextInput` in the `AddPost` screen.
+* Add a `TextInput` in the `AddPost` screen.
-* We will use the component state to save the values of our text inputs.
+* Use the component state to save the value of the text input.
-* We will use those values as our post data.
+* Use those saved values as our post data.

-Here is what your `AddPost.js` should look:
+Here is what your `AddPost.js` should look like:

 ```js
 import * as postsActions from '../posts.actions';